 Patients with disc herniation often see a size and pain decrease of 90%.
 That’s a huge amount of reduction without the use of surgery.

 Spinal Decompression might be right for you if you have pain in your neck and back, feel restricted from performing daily tasks and hobbies, such as playing sports or playing with your kids.
 It’s also beneficial for patients who have tried traditional and alternative treatment approaches without a long-lasting result.
 For example, patients who take medication but only feel results while the medication is in effect might benefit from spinal decompression.
 We often suggest that if you’ve been diagnosed with a degenerated disc, sciatica, herniated disc, or a bulging disc, this therapy can help.
 It’s not, unfortunately, appropriate for patients who are pregnant, being treated for bone or spinal cancer, or who have a medical fusion in the pain area.

 Contact Coastal Chiropractic Today

-At Coastal Chiropractic, we limit our intake of spinal decompression patients to ensure we give each patient 100% at each visit.
-If you’ve been feeling back, neck, arm or leg pain, or have been diagnosed with one of the above disorders, we invite you to contact us.
+At Coastal Chiropractic, we limit our intake of patients to ensure we give each patient 100% at each visit.
+Even if you live in Clearwater, if you’ve been feeling back, neck, arm or leg pain, or have been diagnosed with one of the above disorders, we invite you to contact us.
 Coastal Chiropractic performs a one on one consultation with each patient to create a custom therapy plan specific to your needs.
 For a closer look at our available services, or to speak to our certified chiropractor, we invite you to call us today at 1-727-581-2774 or contact us online.